fmalazemi/CS201-data-structures/Fall2021/Syllabus.md

-# Welcome to the CS201-data-structures wiki!
+# Welcome to the CS201 Data Structures and Algorithms

-## Objective
+## CS201 Objective
-Build the necessary mathematical foundation for your computer science career.
+Introduction to basic analysis and data-structure techniques for efficiently representing infor-mation in a computing system along with their use in fundamental algorithms.
 ## Prerequisites:
-*None*
+*CS-111* and *CS-142

 ## Important Dates and Grade Distribution: